 A technical overview of the types of remote access solutions along with guidance and implementation considerations can be found on the Types of remote access solutions page, and details of procurement routes are available under the Main routes to market.

-Remote access services will be reliant on the users internet connectivity, and may suffer issues if there is insufficient bandwidth.
+Remote access services will be reliant on the users internet connectivity, and users may experience performance issues if there is insufficient bandwidth.
 Appropriate controls must be put in place if public WiFi is being used.

 No new allowances are being made around the use of mobile devices and BYOD (Bring Your Own Device).
 Guidance for organisations considering a ‘Bring Your Own Device’ (BYOD) approach, can be found on the National Cyber Security Centre website.